Level of event: Regional

 Terrain and map details

 Course maps will be 1:4000 scale and will be printed on waterproof paper.
-Map size will be A4+ for urban courses and A4 size for junior courses.
+Map size will be A3 for all courses (double-sided on courses 1 and 2).

 Urban courses are set in the residential estates of King Hedges, partly overlapping the area used for the Science City Race in 2016, and consisting of predominantly urban terrain with some parkland.
 Since road crossings are involved, only those aged 16 or older on the day of the event may run these courses unsupervised.